TuanAnh0108/QtDesigner---Python-Projects/CriteriaC.md

 def editf(self):
     words = []
     output = []
+    output_2 = []
-    with open("DataBase/NewFoodData.txt", "r") as database:       #Open the database text file for line in database:                                     #loop through all the lines in the text file if self.lineEdit.text() in line:                      #If found the Name Of the Food in the line, choose that line for word in line.split():                         #Split that line into elements of a list words.append(word)
+    with open("DataBase/NewFoodData.csv", "r") as database:  # Open the database text file for line in database:  # loop through all the lines in the text file if self.lineEdit.text() in line:  # If found the Name Of the Food in the line, choose that line for word in line.split():  # Split that line into elements of a list words.append(word)
-                for i in range(4):    #To have space for Date last used, Amount last used (Add food does not add these two) words.append(" ")
+                for i in range(
+                        4):  # To have space for Date last used, Amount last used (Add food does not add these two) words.append(" ")
-                if self.comboBox.currentText() == "Name":  #Check which item did the user choose, and assign appropriate value words[0] = self.lineEdit_3.text()      # to the item. elif self.comboBox.currentText() == "Location":
+                if self.comboBox.currentText() == "Name":  # Check which item did the user choose, and assign appropriate value words[0] = self.lineEdit_3.text()  # to the item.
+                elif self.comboBox.currentText() == "Location":
                     words[1] = self.lineEdit_3.text()
                 elif self.comboBox.currentText() == "Quantity":
-                    if self.lineEdit_3.text().isdecimal(): #Check if the input value is number or not words[2] = self.lineEdit_3.text()
+                    if self.lineEdit_3.text().isdecimal():  # Check if the input value is number or not words[2] = self.lineEdit_3.text()
                     else:
                         self.lineEdit_3.setText("Invalid value!")